vault27/Foundation/wireless.md

 ## Reconnect to AP

 The AP sends a de-authentication packet to the client.
 The client then disconnects from the AP and is then immediately authorized and reassociated.
 The client then gets an IP address through DHCP, ARPs for its gateway, and then performs a DNS query

 ## RoamS

 Fast roam
 Slow roam

-WPA 3 - management frames encrypted

 ## DHCP